What Is Foodborne Disease?

 - Washing your hands.
 Whether you’ve just used the bathroom or are returning home from work, it’s important to regularly wash your hands with soap and water.
 This kills the germs that can otherwise cause illness.

 - Storing food properly.
 Be sure that fruits and vegetables are bagged separately from meats at the grocery store, and always follow the storage directions on the labels.
 When preparing foods, use separate utensils and cutting boards for meats and vegetables.

 - Cooking food thoroughly.
 Raw and undercooked meat are the primary culprits behind food poisoning.
 Even if a piece of meat is contaminated, cooking it thoroughly could kill the germs and prevent illness.

 How Can I Stay Updated on Food Poisoning News?

 If you’re interested in staying up to date on outbreaks and what you can do to keep your family safe, be sure to keep your eyes on the Centers for Disease Control and Prevention as well as Ron Simon & Associates.
 Aside from covering the latest news and information on food poisoning issues throughout the nation, we also post news on the latest litigation cases.

 We have over two decades of experience and have helped clients recover more than $600,000,000 from food poisoning cases.
 Readers in over 180 countries follow our posts to learn more about potential outbreaks.
-If you have a question about food poisoning and would like to discuss a potential case with an experienced lawyer, contact us today online or call at 1-888-335-4901.
+If you have a question about food poisoning and would like to discuss a potential case with an experienced food poisoning lawyer, contact Ron Simon today online or call at 1-888-335-4901.